 Counting The Carbon Impact Of Wooden Windows & Doors

-For many years the uPVC window companies have been telling us that their windows are better than timber windows because they counteracts the pitfalls of timber windows that we all remember from the 80s and 90s.
-The have been telling us now for years that uPVC windows have a long life, need no maintenance or redecoration, they are more energy efficient, leave trees in our forests, can be recycled and are environmentally friendly and well we bought it, and as a result many of our homes in the UK have uPVC windows now fitted.
+For many years the uPVC window companies have been telling us that their windows are better than timber windows because they counteract the pitfalls of timber windows that we all remember from the 80s and 90s.
+They have been telling us now for years that uPVC windows have a long life, need no maintenance or redecoration, they are more energy-efficient, leave trees in our forests, can be recycled and are environmentally friendly and well we bought it, and as a result, many of our homes in the UK have uPVC windows now fitted.

-To prove, what we as wooden window manufacturers already knew, that these claims were misleading to say the least, Bereco and number of other wooden window companies came together to form the Wood Window Alliance (WWA) in 2007.
-Read more about the WWA at http://www.bereco.co.uk/about/wood-window-alliance/
+To prove, what we as wooden window manufacturers already knew, that these claims were misleading to say the least, Bereco and a number of other wooden window companies came together to form the Wood Window Alliance (WWA) in 2007.

 The study looked into the product design life of modern wood windows relative to building life expectancy; whole of life costs including initial product cost, installation, replacement and maintenance and investigated life cycle to determine the environmental impact of WWA member’s windows vs other window materials including that of uPVC.

 The study determined that the manufacturing criteria pioneered by the WWA members play a very strong role in extending the service life of windows through the use of sustainable, defect-free, engineered timber, by the design of window elements such as rounded edges, water-shedding angles on cills and beads, and joint and end-grain sealing and also through the use of factory-applied microporous protective paint and factory controlled glazing systems.